The Long Answer

+I’ve worked in abortion care for years and one thing I’ve learned is that abortion is WAY more common than most people realize—and yet, it’s still loaded with stigma, silence, and internalized shame.
+Why?
+Abortion is common, but that doesn’t mean it’s simple.
 For some people, the decision to have an abortion comes with feelings of relief and clarity.
 For others, they may carry feelings of grief, guilt, confusion—or nothing at all.
 Some aren’t even sure if they want to talk about it, but feel like it’s lingering.
-All of this is normal.
-And all of this is welcome.

 If Your Abortion Was Traumatic